cse-labs/res-edge-labs/labs/beta-labs/res-edge-labs/deploy-res-edge/README.md

 ## Deploy SQL

+- In this section, we will deploy SQL Server to the local K8s cluster
 - Res-Edge Data Service requires a SQL Server database for start up
-- This database serves as an inventory storage for management of hierarchical groups, clusters, namespaces, and applications
+- This database serves as an inventory storage for management of groups, clusters, namespaces, and applications
 - When the container starts, it will populate the database with sample data
   - 19 Applications
   - 19 Clusters
-  - 20 Hierarchical groups
+  - 19 groups
   - 19 Namespaces
   - 3 Policies
   - All entities will have Metadata and Tags
+- Run `alias` to view all aliases defined

-> Note: `kaf` is an alias for `kubectl apply -f`, where `f` is for the manifest file path. `kak` is an alias for `kubectl apply -k`, where `k` is directory path for the kustomization.yaml.
-Run `alias` to view all aliases defined.
+  - `kaf` is an alias for `kubectl apply -f`, where `f` is for the manifest file path
+  - `kak` is an alias for `kubectl apply -k`, where `k` is directory path for the kustomization.yaml

 ```bash